Extending the Leader-First Follower Structure for Bearing-only Formation Control on Directed Graphs: Extending the LFF Structure

 \end{Lemma}

 The proof of the lemma is straight forward, which can be derived from \cite[Lemma 1]{trinh2018bearing} and {P}roposition \ref{lem:tp_1dof}.

 \begin{theorem} Let Assumption \ref{asp:bfc_fc} hold for some target bearing configuration $(\mathcal G,\bm{\mathrm g})$.
-If $\mathcal G$ is an ordered LFF graph, then the bearing-only formation control \eqref{eqn:law_di} satisfies with exponential convergence for almost all initial conditions. \end{theorem}
+If $\mathcal G$ is an ordered LFF graph, then the bearing-only formation control \eqref{eqn:law_di} satisfies for almost all initial conditions, and the convergence rate is exponential. \end{theorem}

 \begin{proof} Given the cascade structure shown in \eqref{sys:p1}, we can analyze the equilibria and stability of each agent successively.
 Denote by $\bf{\mathrm p}$ the equilibria of \eqref{sys:p1}.
 Following \cite{trinh2018bearing}, it is straightforward to verify that ${\mathrm p}_1=p_1(0)$ and that there are two possible equilibrium configurations for the first follower, which are denoted as ${{\mathrm p}_{2a}}={{\mathrm p}}_1 - d_{21}(0){\bm{\mathrm g}}_{21}$ and ${{\mathrm p}_{2b}}={{\mathrm p}}_1 + d_{21}(0){\bm{\mathrm g}}_{21}$.
 From Lemma \ref{lem:uni_tc}, it follows that $\mathrm p_{2a}$ is exactly the position of the unique target configuration $\mathrm p$.
 In addition, the equilibria $\mathrm p_{2b}$ is symmetric to $ \mathrm p_{2a}$ with respect to the point $\mathrm p_1$.